lawrennd/snippets/_policy/includes/innovation-economy.md

 \subsection{Commonalities}

+\slides{**Gap between policy (macro) and on ground reality (micro)**
+* Insufficient consideration of local needs and systems.
+* Lack of effective feedback mechanisms from micro to macro.
+* Rigid top-down implementation.
+* Insufficient engagement with end users and stake-holders }
 \notes{Key points:

-1. Both cases demonstrate a significant gap between high-level policy decisions (macro) and on-the-ground realities (micro).
+Both cases demonstrate a significant gap between high-level policy decisions (macro) and on-the-ground realities (micro).

-2. The failures stemmed from insufficient consideration of local needs, capabilities, and existing systems.
+   * The failures stemmed from insufficient consideration of local needs, capabilities, and existing systems.

-3. There was a lack of effective feedback mechanisms from the micro to macro level.
+   * There was a lack of effective feedback mechanisms from the micro to macro level.

-4. The implementations suffered from overly rigid, top-down approaches that didn't allow for local adaptation.
+   * The implementations suffered from overly rigid, top-down approaches that didn't allow for local adaptation.

-5. In both cases, there was insufficient engagement with end-users and local stakeholders.}
+   * In both cases, there was insufficient engagement with end-users and local stakeholders.}

+\subsection{Bridging}

 \notes{These examples provide valuable lessons for bridging the macro-micro gap in innovation:

-1. The importance of stakeholder engagement at all levels.
+* The importance of stakeholder engagement at all levels.

-2. The need for flexibility and adaptability in system design and implementation.
+* The need for flexibility and adaptability in system design and implementation.

-3. The crucial role of effective feedback mechanisms.
+* The crucial role of effective feedback mechanisms.

-4. The value of phased implementation approaches.
+* The value of phased implementation approaches.

-5. The necessity of ensuring technical competence at both policy-making and implementation levels.
+* The necessity of ensuring technical competence at both policy-making and implementation levels.

-6. The importance of setting realistic timelines based on technical and operational realities.
+* The importance of setting realistic timelines based on technical and operational realities.

-7. The potential benefit of independent, technically competent oversight.}
+* The potential benefit of independent, technically competent oversight.}

+\notes{\subsection{Making AI equitable}}

+\notes{ai@cam is a new flagship University mission that seeks to address these challenges.
+It recognises that development of safe and effective AI-enabled innovations requires this mix of expertise from across research domains, businesses, policy-makers, civill society, and from affected communities.
+AI@Cam is setting out a vision for AI-enabled innovation that benefits science, citizens and society.}

+\notes{This vision will be achieved through leveraging the University’s vibrant interdisciplinary research community.
+AI@Cam will form partnerships between researchers, practitioners, and affected communities that embed equity and inclusion.
+It will develop new platforms for innovation and knowledge transfer.
+It will deliver innovative interdisciplinary teaching and learning for students, researchers, and professionals.
+It will build strong connections between the University and national AI priorities.}

+\notes{The University operates as both an engine of AI-enabled innovation and steward of those innovations.}

+\notes{AI is not a universal remedy.
+It is a set of tools, techniques and practices that correctly deployed can be leveraged to deliver societal benefit and mitigate social harm.}

+\notes{In that sense ai@cam’s mission is close in spirit to that of Panacea’s elder sister Hygeia.
+It is focussed on building and maintaining the hygiene of a robust and equitable AI research ecosystem.}

 \subsection{How ai@cam is Addressing Innovation Challenges}